All Products

 View and configure protection rules

-Find the protected object group that you want to manage and click Configure Rule in the Actions column.
+Click Configure Rules in the Actions column of the protected object.
 On the Protection Rules page, configure protection rules for the protected object group.
-If you configure a protection rule for a protected object group, the rule takes effect for all protected objects in the group.
+The protection rules that you configure for the protected object group take effect for all protected objects in the group.

 Delete a protected object group

-Find the protected object group that you want to delete and click Delete in the Actions column.
+Find the protected object group and click Delete in the Actions column.